Cooler weather leads to sweaters and scarves. Learn how to make a cowl scarf from flannel fabric complete with bound buttonholes and large buttons.

-In this tutorial you will see how to make a cowl scarf from flannel fabric while learning how to properly cut out and sew together stips of flannel as well as how to make an easy version of a bound buttonhole to complete your cowl- Ashley Hough shows you how.
+In this tutorial Ashley Hough will show you how to make a cowl scarf from flannel fabric, how to properly cut and sew strips of flannel, and how to make an easy version of a bound buttonhole to complete your cowl.
 For this cowl, Ashley explains that it is meant to be long enough to wrap around your neck twice and then button.
 This comes out to be 60” of fabric.
 Ashley explains that most flannel fabric has only around 41” of workable width, meaning you will need to sew together two strips of fabric.

 Ashley demonstrates how to determine how wide of strip to cut depending on how wide the pattern repeat is on your fabric.
 For her cowl, Ashley uses a width of 11”.
 You will want your width to be similar, however you may have to adjust up or down by an inch or so depending on your fabric.
 She then shows how to properly cut the flannel fabric using scissors.
 Ashley explains that it is the same technique you would want to use with any similarly printed fabric.